-Notably, in Jupyter Notebooks, the result of each line, block, or paragraph is visible after running it and doesn't disappear with the run of the following line, block, or paragraph.
+Notably, in Jupyter Notebook, the result of each line, block, or paragraph is visible after running it and doesn't disappear with the run of the following line, block, or paragraph.

 As a tool that supports explanatory text, coding, code execution, and visualization of the output, Jupyter Notebook is a handy tool for beginners.
-The fact that it enables the user to see everything provides an environment that promotes experimentation and the ability to try out different codes, as well as running sections of the code independently.
-These functional elements make the Python Jupyter Notebook extremely useful for beginners as it builds on their knowledge and promotes digital literacy.
+The fact that it enables the user to see everything provides an environment that promotes experimentation and the ability to try out different codes, as well as running code cells independently.
+These functional elements make Jupyter Notebooks extremely useful for beginners as it builds on their knowledge and promotes digital literacy.

 While the Jupyter Notebook is perfect for novices and beginners, it's usually a struggle for seasoned developers and data scientists.
 Its deficiencies also trickle down to its various use cases.

 While we have mentioned that it promotes collaboration, it only does so in a limited capacity.
-By that, we mean that you have to save the Jupyter Notebook files and send them to another developer.
+By that, we mean that you have to save the notebook document and send it to another developer.
 Further, two people cannot work on the same notebook simultaneously.
-If two individuals are inputting code at the same time, Jupyter Notebook cannot successfully merge the codes.
+If two individuals are inputting code at the same time, Jupyter Notebooks cannot successfully merge the codes.

 Secondly, you cannot conduct unit testing on Jupyter Notebook.
 This means that it's nearly impossible to find bugs within a few lines of code.
 Testing code on this platform requires you to wrap up the entire code and then run the test.
-Even so, successful execution is not guaranteed as it may fail halfway due to the errors within the code.
+Even so, successful execution is not guaranteed as it may fail halfway due to errors within the code cells.

-If we delve deeper, specifically to web scraping, the Jupyter Notebook should only be used to extract small volumes of data, practice, or code testing purposes.
+If we delve deeper, specifically into web scraping, the notebook should only be used to extract small volumes of data, practice, or code testing purposes.

 Jupyter Notebook displays the results of each line, block, or paragraph.
 When scraping on a large scale, there are many results, meaning that it can slow down the whole web scraping process.
 The larger the scale of web scraping, the more important efficiency is.
 Running optimized code would make much more sense once the initial discovery phase has been completed in Jupyter.
 Though it's quite likely that such code won't work with it, and you would have to stop using Jupyter at this point.

 A larger web scraping project also requires more developers to work with it.
 As mentioned above, two or more developers cannot work on the same notebook simultaneously.
-Instead, developers have to save the Jupyter Notebook files and send them to another developer.
-This process seems inefficient, so using a Jupyter Notebook for large-scale web scraping projects isn't worth the effort.
+Instead, developers have to save the notebook files and send them to another developer.
+This process seems inefficient, so using Jupyter Notebooks for large-scale web scraping projects isn't worth the effort.

 Jupyter Notebook is a proven and useful tool for creating a notebook environment wherein you can include comments, code, execute the code, and also see the outcome of the written code within the same platform.
-These features make Jupyter Notebook interactive, an attribute that makes it a valuable tool for beginners.
+These features make the notebook interactive, an attribute that makes it a valuable tool for beginners.
 It also facilitates collaboration but to a limited extent.
-While Jupyter Notebook can be used in web scraping, it's only recommended for small-scale projects.
+While Jupyter Notebooks can be used in web scraping, it's only recommended for small-scale projects.